Auditorio metro station: General information

-This station is also frequently used by tourists because of its proximity to many landmarks of the city, such as Chapultepec.
+This station is also frequently used by tourists because of its proximity to many landmarks of the city, such as Chapultepec, the Voladores de Papantla, Museo Tamayo and the Museo Nacional de Antropología.
 Outside the station, just in front of the Auditorio Nacional, is the main station of the Turibus, a double-deck bus that runs a touristic route that goes from Chapultepec Park to the Historic Center along Reforma.

 During weekdays, this station is also one of the busiest ones of the network because it is an entrance to the business, office and financial area in Polanco.
 Outside the station there is also one of the main microbus stops in the area; these microbuses transport people coming from the metro to other business and commercial zones in the city like northern Polanco, Palmas, Santa Fe, Lomas de Chapultepec and Satélite.

 During rush hour, due to the large mass of people taking these buses outside the metro station and to the poor infrastructure of the microbus stops, heavy traffic is originated in this part of Paseo de la Reforma.
 Criticism has also been made to the layout of this metro station (among others of Line 7) because the heavy flows of people are not well managed; during rush hours flows of people walking in different directions often face each other causing a decrease in the speed of pedestrian traffic.
 Other problems concern the bottlenecks at bridges, narrow tunnels, escalators, and normal stairs due to low capacity.